szymonstuszek/szymonstuszek.github.io/README.md

 ## Welcome to GitHub Pages

+Building my own tool for language learning.
+It will be live soon and the link will be available here

 You can use the [editor on GitHub](https://github.com/szymonstuszek/szymonstuszek.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.